-This country-specific Q&A provides an overview to Data Protection & Cyber Security laws and regulations that may occur in Turkey.
+This country-specific Q&A provides an overview of Data Protection & Cyber Security laws and regulations applicable in Turkey.

-Please provide an overview of the legal framework governing privacy in your jurisdiction (e.g., a summary of the key laws, who is covered by them, what sectors, activities or data do they regulate, and who enforces the laws enforced)?
+Please provide an overview of the legal and regulatory framework governing privacy in your jurisdiction (e.g., a summary of the key laws, who is covered by them, what sectors, activities or data do they regulate, and who enforces the relevant laws)?

 Within the purview of the Law No. 6698, the processing of personal data is construed as any operation performed upon personal data such as collection, recording, storage, retention, alteration, re-organization, disclosure, transferring, making retrievable, classification or preventing the use thereof, fully or partially through automatic means or provided that the process is a part of any data registry system, through non-automatic means.
 It could thus be concluded that all activities performed upon personal data, including the mere act of displaying, shall be deemed as processing personal data within the scope of the Law No. 6698.